Photo: Anna Hållams/imagebank.sweden.se

 In mid-June, school is out and nature has burst into life.
 It seems like the sun never sets.
 In fact, in the north of Sweden it doesn’t, and in the south only for an hour or two.
 This calls for celebration!
 Swedes call it Midsummer.

 The start of summer holidays

-The country’s main thoroughfares, on the other hand, are packed.
+The country’s main thoroughfares, on the other hand, are normally packed.
 Queues of cars stretch away into the distance, and at the end of the road, family and friends wait among silver birches in full, shimmering bloom.

 Maypoles and dancing

-Midsummer is an occasion of large gatherings − and to be honest, many Swedes take advantage of it to fulfil their social obligations so that they can enjoy the rest of their holiday in peace.
+Midsummer is normally an occasion of large gatherings − and to be honest, many Swedes take advantage of it to fulfil their social obligations so that they can enjoy the rest of their holiday in peace.
 In many cases, whole families gather to celebrate this traditional high-point of the summer.

 Swedes like the world to be well-ordered, so Midsummer Eve is always a Friday between 19 and 25 June.
 People often begin the day by picking flowers and making wreaths to place on the maypole, which is a key component in the celebrations.